RICSecLab/RCABench/README.md

 ### Running an experiment with a config file

 This section describes an easy way to run a experiment using a config file.
-The config file for an experiment on target A using AFLcem and VulnLocFE is as follows:
+The config file for an experiment on [libtiff_cve-2016-10094](./targets/libtiff_cve-2016-10094/) target using [AFLcem](./data_augmentation/methods/AFLcem/) and [VulnLocFE](./feature_extraction/methods/VulnLocFE/) is as follows:

 ```yaml
 exp_name: test